 In this class, you will find support and a chance to strengthen your courage and leadership muscles.
 Each session will include a mixture of lesson and discussion.
 Recordings of the class sessions will be available in case you can’t make every one, along with additional materials and suggested homework.

-The regular price for this course is $499 for a group of five or more, but 350.org is generously subsidizing its members, so you have access to a very special rate of $199 per group!!
+This course will begin May 7 and meet the four Mondays of May from 7-9:00pm EST. The regular price is $599 for a group of five or more, but 350.org is generously subsidizing its members, so you have access to a very special rate of $199 per group!!

 If you can’t round up a group, there is also a discounted individual rate of $49.
 No one turned away for lack of funds – contact firstname.lastname@example.org if you need additional financial support to participate.